How To Order Some Fine Healthy Beef From Us

 You will be purchasing a share of one of our meat animals.

-This means you are purchasing a live animal that will be sent to the processor,
+This means you are purchasing a live animal that will be

 You will be committing to your purchase with a deposit.